chrisbello2023/World-Population-Dashboard/README.md

 # 🏂 World Population Dashboard

-A dashboard web app template built in Python using Streamlit.
+A dashboard web app template built in Python using Streamlit to show the Population of different countries.

 ## Demo App